 If your road trip destination is a major metropolitan area, consider finding inexpensive (or at least cheaper) parking for the length of your stay with Spothero or Parkwhiz and then using public transportation.

 In cities like Chicago, it can be much easier to park and use busses and trains than it is to drive and search for parking.
 Street parking can often be difficult, hotel parking is outrageously expensive, and valet parking is time-limited (and expensive).

 If your vehicle is older, it might be a good idea to rent a car.
 While it could cost more for the trip itself, you won’t have the danger of your car breaking down in the middle of nowhere.

 10. Skip car rental insurance

-If you do rent a vehicle, the rental insurance can probably be skipped.
-Most likely your existing car insurance will cover any mishaps.
+If you do rent a vehicle, you can probably skip the rental insurance.
+Most likely, your existing car insurance will cover any mishaps.
 Check with them first, please!

 This is not legal advice in any way, shape, or form.
 You